 “The amount of exposure and support we received cannot be measured,” she noted.
 “And that went beyond the trip.
 I’m currently having conversations with the Portugal embassy to dive into the details of our next steps there.”

-The timing of the trip comes synchronized with SnapIT starting to secure international patients, Parasker teased.
+The timing of the trip comes synchronized with SnapIT starting to secure international patents, Parasker teased.

 Increasing tech in rural Kansas